mbokh/IFS-Research/README.md

 * 2: No conflicts after subtracting out previously known spectra
 * 3: Partial conflict(s), but able to find isolated strip after subtracting out previously known spectra
 * 4: Used optimization on temperature parameters (see below)
+* 5: Occluded particle, temperature and spectra are zero

 ### Conflict Resolution and Temperature Extraction